 View case numbers in San Luis Obispo County, California and the U.S.

-For more information, see the Stay Healthy webpage.
+For more information, visit Stay Healthy.

 COVID-19 Vaccine Information

+A Rite Aid clinic will offer COVID-19 vaccines and boosters, and the flu vaccine, on campus in January and February.
 More appointments are available through local public health department sites, some local pharmacies and other providers.
 Learn more on our COVID-19 Vaccine page.